Don't Let Your Permissions be Hijacked!

 I'm making these suggestions because they are relatively simple to implement on a daily basis.
 Sometimes, there may be no other choice to make a complete review of the environment to make sure that there is no malicious code.
 However, I don't believe in code review as the major defence line, because it is too time-consuming (and boring) in the general case.
 Defence lines with such characteristics tend to fall apart easily.

 I like to reinforce what I said in the introduction.
-You may find some of the attacks I have suggested to be far-fetched, and you may also think that an attacker would take too big risks by for instance trying to sneak something into a deployment script.
+You may find some of the attacks I have suggested to be far-fetched, and you may also think that an attacker would be taking too big risks by for instance trying to sneak something into a deployment script.
 That may be true, but it does not really matter.
 When it comes to security, there is really not anything which is too far-fetched or too risky when the stakes are high enough for the attacker.
 For instance, a disgruntled employee who is about to leave the company may not care too much for the risk of being discovered, when his sole aim is to cause as much mess as possible.
 No, when we work with security, we need to identify all possible means of attack there may be and make sure that they cannot be exploited.

 In several places I have talked about local power users or other people as persons you don't trust.
 This may seem alien to you, because you think you trust your co-workers.
 But if you trusted them to 100 %, why don't you just make them sysadmin and smile?
 Ah, you don't trust them that much, after all.
 Maybe not in the sense that you think that they would perform malicious actions, but you don't trust that they have the skills to use the sysadmin permissions wisely.
 Again, that does not really matter.
-If you don't want to make them sysadmin (or db_owner or whatever) explicitly, you must also prevent that they don't sneak into that role behind your back.
+If you don't want to make them sysadmin (or db_owner or whatever) explicitly, you must also prevent that them from sneaking into that role behind your back.

 What you should not underrate is the risk of a benevolent attacker.
 At the PASS Summit 2017, I listened to the presentation 5 Ways to Bypass *or Ensure* SQL Server Security by Matt Martin.
 This presentation was quite a bit of an eye-opener for me, not the least with regards to SQL Server Agent security.
 In this presentation, Matt told of tricks he had played in his early career as a junior developer to gain access as sysadmin or similar.
 Not out of malicious intent, but only to work around corporate red tape to be able to deliver the reports his business users wanted.
 And one of your colleagues could be the same.
 While it may be for a benevolent reason, they are certainly overstepping internal security regulations.
-And one day they will run a command they did not understand, but which causes a big mess.
+And one day they will lure you to run a command they did not understand, but which causes a big mess.
 For you to clean up.

 Writing about security is always precarious.
-The starting point for this article was about a year ago of this writing, when I was working with a revision of my article on certificate signing and particularly the script GrantPermsToSP_server.sql.
-I was considering various tricks the local database DBA could play to get access to the certificate for instance by help of DDL triggers.
+The starting point for this article was in the autumn of 2019, when I was working with a revision of my article on certificate signing and particularly the script GrantPermsToSP_server.sql.
+I was considering if there were any tricks the local database DBA could play to get access to the certificate for instance by using DDL triggers.
 But it took quite a while until I realised that the local power user simply could use a DDL trigger to add himself to sysadmin.
 And that script had been up there in some shape or form for more than 10 years.
 That certainly was quite an embarrassing moment for me.
-I was able to identify the solution with EXECUTE AS USER = 'dbo'
+I was able to identify the solution with EXECUTE AS USER = 'dbo' to remove that risk.
+Once I had made this realisation, I started to think more about it, and I identified the other scenarios in this article.

 Finally, I like to express my thanks to my fellow Data Platform MVPs Thomas Grohser and Ola Hallengren as well as former MVP Andreas Wolter, at the time Program Manager for Security at Microsoft, for having been kind to review this article and making some very valuable comments to my original draft.
+And again my thanks to Baptiste Devigne for pointing out how SELECT statements could be exploited.